Why Does My Dog Walk Behind Me? (13 Reasons Strange)

 Walking your furry friend is probably one of life’s greatest, albeit most simple, pleasures.
 It can be a great time to build on the human-dog bond you share, explore together, or just enjoy the sights and sounds all around you.

-In a fur-fect world, your canine companion will keep step, while proudly and gallantly walking beside you.
+In a fur-perfect world, your canine companion will keep step, while proudly and gallantly walking beside you.
 But nope, not Fido!
 He insists on lagging behind, following closely but at a sluggish pace.
 It’s a fair question, one surely asked by dog owners worldwide – why does my dog walk behind me?

 A dog walking behind you can be due to his curiosity to interact with his surroundings.
 When he is in unfamiliar places, it makes him feel uneasy so he is taking his time to assess the environment.
 Since he views you as the leader, walking behind you reassures his safety.